7 Smart FOIA Request Tips That Actually Get Results

-FOIA is not magic.
+FOIA request tips are not magic.

 And the reason most people get ignored is simple.